bperlik/blocmetrics/README.md

-## Blocmetrics
+## Perlik-metrics
 An analytic service to track events on websites.

 Users can sign-up, login, register an application to track events, view and save events tracked on the registered applications, view graphs of the event data, and logout.

 Made with my mentor as part of the Software Engineering Track at [Bloc](http://bloc.io).

-# Blocmetrics is a Ruby on Rails application
+# Perlik-metrics is a Ruby on Rails application

-The source code is here on GitHub: https://github.com/bperlik/blocmetrics
+The source code is here on GitHub: https://github.com/bperlik/perlik-metrics

 The app is deployed on Heroku: